VISHU1999/analyzer_model/README.md

 ### `pip install git+https://github.com/VISHU1999/analyzer_model.git`

 ## Analyze your documents and answer your ask question.
-`From analyzer_model import doc_analyzer`
+`From analyzer_model import doc_analyzer`.
-and Use this doc_analyzer function to anaylze your documents
+and Use this doc_analyzer function to anaylze your documents.

-doc_analyzer required two arguments
+doc_analyzer required two arguments .
-1 File Path.
+- File Path.
-2 Question which you want to ask.
+- Question which you want to ask.

 # Importent Note
 - Open a text editor or any suitable code editor on your computer.